Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 ### Bloom filters

-There is also on going work in the area of using Bloom filters [@bloom-filter] as a privacy-enhancing technology for DNS monitoring.
+There is also on-going work in the area of using Bloom filters as a privacy-enhancing technology for DNS monitoring [@DNS-bloom-filter].
 The goal of this work is to allow operators to identify so-called Indicators of Compromise (IOCs) originating from specific subnets without storing information about, or be able to monitor the DNS queries of an individual user.

-TODO: Add a reference to this work

 # DNS privacy policy and practice statement

 ## Current privacy statements

-TODO: Compare main elements of Google vs Quad9 vs OpenDNS
+TODO: Compare main elements of Google vs Quad9 vs OpenDNS policies

 ## Recommended contents of a DPPPS